Python-Test-Engineer/python-test-engineer.github.io/docs/craig/index.md

 - 📫 mrcraigwest@hotmail.com
 - 🖥️ https://www.youtube.com/@iwswordpress/featured

+## Currently: Working with ML/AI for US National Institutes of Health

+- Machine Learning for survial outcome in Child Rhabdomyosarcoma Cancer based on genetic sequence.
+- RAG, retrieval augmented generation, for PubMed article repository.
+Creating a custom domain 'ChatGPT' using Django.

 ## Currently...

 I am developing a collated resource for Python Testing along with a range of test Suites with 'one click' set up. [https://github.com/iwswordpress/generic-pytest-playwright-pytest-bdd-framework](https://github.com/Python-Test-Engineer/PYTHON-TEST-FRAMEWORK)